Mexican Spider Monkey

 About Mexican Spider Monkeys:

 The survival of spider monkeys and trees are intertwined.
 Spider monkeys are almost entirely arboreal.
-This means, they live on canopy trees.
+This means, they live on canopy trees through forests across Mexico, Guatemala, Honduras, Belize, and El Salvador.
 They require large tracts of primary forest to survive, and are vulnerable to deforestation.
 They are some-times hunted by humans for meat and captured for the pet trade.
 Because of low reproductive turnover, they cannot quickly replenish their numbers when affected by these events.
 As a result, Geoffroy’s spider monkey has disappeared from some areas where it was once common.

 Did You Know?!